real-logic/aeron/aeron-archive/README.md

  a live stream when the source is multicast.
 When using replication it is necessary to configure the replication channel for the destination archive with `aeron.archive.replication.channel`.

-- **Recording Storage Maintenance:** Manage the storage of large recordings by performing purge, detach, or delete operations on the beginning of recordings.
+- **Recording Storage Maintenance:** Manage the storage of large recordings by performing purge, detach, and delete operations, plus the ability to attach and migrate segments at the beginning of recordings.

 Usage
 =====